qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

     assert diagnostic_session.id == aValidID('12')
 ```

-The `aValidID` function is a [test data builder](/2020/10/09/test-data-builders.html) for IDs.
-We have published
+The `aValidID` function is a [test data
+builder](/2020/10/09/test-data-builders.html) for IDs.
+We have published the ID,
-the ID, IDGenerator and corresponding test data builder as part of the
+IDGenerator and corresponding test data builder code as part of the
 [quiltz-domain library on GitHub](https://github.com/qwaneu/quiltz-domain).

 > We introduced the IDGenerator early on in the project so that we'd be in